4z0t/FAF-UI-Mods/Docs/ReUI.md

         -- Why do we need it when having the main function?
         -- There is a difference!

         -- You see Main function returns a value,
         -- Which is used as a module.
         -- Other mods can require your module and
         -- extend it.
+        -- Secondly at this point all hooks are
+        -- applied, which means all your mod's
+        -- logic is properly loaded.

         -- And after that here you will be able to access your module -- completely ready: